Design students busy working on projects at the Herzing College Montreal campus

 - how to take the next step and explore training options

-At the end, we'll also include some links to learn more about Herzing's Interior Design Diploma, so you can gather more information and connect with an admissions advisor.
+At the end, we'll also include some links to learn more about Herzing's Interior Design program, so you can gather more information and connect with an admissions advisor.
 Let's get started!

-How many months is an interior design diploma?
+How many months is an interior design Program?

 Mastering interior design software

 Technology skills are a central part of interior design training.
-Designers use special software to create plans and present them to clients—and for builders to follow.
+Designers use special software to create plans and present them to clients and builders.
 Occasionally, interior designers sketch a concept by hand, but for the most part, the work is done on computer.

 So, you can definitely expect to spend a lot of time learning and using design software in class.
 This includes: